Azure/iotedge-eflow/samples/serial/README.md

 ## Troubleshooting
--  Cannot connect to host
+-  If you cannot connect to host
     * Make sure the firewall is setup correctly on the host to allow access to the port assigned to the server.
     * On the client, consider run socat with arguments `-d -d -d` to print fatal, error, warning notice, and info messages.